-In immunocompetent patients, varicella usually has a mild course; the infection confers life-long immunity.
-In high-risk groups, the course of varicella is protracted, more severe, and associated with an increased risk of complications.
+In immunocompetent patients varicella usually has a mild course and infection confers life-long immunity.
+In high-risk groups the course of varicella is protracted, more severe, and associated with an increased risk of complications.
 Deaths related to varicella complications are rare (1/50,000 cases; in adults, 1/3000); however, mortality rates are up to 15% in immunocompromised patients and ~40% in pregnant women who develop pneumonia.

-1. Vaccination (see Immunoprophylaxis of Infectious Diseases in Adults) is the key prevention method.
+1. Vaccination is the key prevention method.
 Two doses of varicella-containing vaccine are recommended after 1 year of age given the higher risk of breakthrough infection seen in one-dose regimens.

 2. Active postexposure immunization should be provided as soon as possible (up to 120 hours after exposure) for nonimmune individuals >1 year of age, provided there are no contraindications.